TylerAndreasen/ProgrammingNotes/CPP.md

 * The Header File: A header file (specified by name.h) in C++ defines the major components that will be within another name.cpp file.
 From what I read in a single StackOverflow post, these exist largely for the benefit of the linker, a component involved in compiling C++ code into machine instructions.
 NOTE:: Header files should contain everything that the `.cpp` file does that is not implementation.
 Methods have no bodies (ended with a `;`), and parameters are a comma-separated-list of types, with or without names, variables and fields are given types and names but not values, unless those values are `static` and `const`.
 * The New File: The final component of using a new file in your main file is making the new file and writing code inside it.
 IMPORTANT:: Both the .cpp file in which code is to be referenced within and your name.cpp file must contain `#include "name.h"`.

 NOTE:: While not mentioned explicitly, I have come across information that would suggest rules for the use of angle brackets and double quotes in include declarations.
-Namely, I will use angle brackets for native C++ headers only, and use double quotes for secondary library and project headers.
+Namely, I will use angle brackets for native C++ headers only, and use double quotes for secondary library and internal header files.

 ### **1.1 Classes Across Files**